 The Livestreaming Statistics Every Marketer Needs To Know

-UPDATED October 10, 2017 — Livestreaming has been advancing quickly as social media platforms are scrambling to join the race.
+UPDATED February 21, 2019 — Livestreaming has been advancing quickly as social media platforms are scrambling to join the race.
 Beyond the basic livestreaming capability, platforms are now looking towards new features that enhance the livestreaming experience for content creators and for viewers.
 The newest features look to strengthen influencer-audience connections and differ across platforms.

 But with the boom in livestreaming platforms, formats, features, and content, it can be difficult to work out exactly how big livestreaming is, where it’s coming from, who’s streaming, who’s watching, and why it matters to advertisers and consumers alike.
 So we dug into the numbers to get a better idea of what the livestreaming landscape looks like.
 Here’s what we found.

 The top livestreaming statistics shaping the world of online media:

 - The streaming industry is estimated to reach $124.6 billion by 2025.

 - YouTube is the largest streaming platform and online video platform in the U.S.

 - Twitch viewers spend an average of 95 minutes a day watching streams.

 - More than half of live streaming video viewers are watching content via social platforms.

 - Ad views on live video streaming grew 56% YoY Q3 2018, the highest in online video.